|

 religious body.

-- Its tenets are those
+- Its tenets are

-accepted by Spiritualists of the world.
+those accepted by Spiritualists of the world.

-- It supports freedom
+- It supports

-training in the public school system.
+religious training in the public school system.

-- It recognizes the
+- It recognizes

-demonstration of magnetic and spiritual healing as one of the tenets of
+the demonstration of magnetic and spiritual healing as one of the tenets of

 Spiritualism.

-- It recognizes the gift
+- It recognizes

-- It is governed by a
+- It is governed

-Directors elected at annual convention.
+Board of Directors elected at annual convention.

 |

-The General
+The General assembly

-display thereof.
+thereof.
 The ideal of the General Assembly is continually to raise the

 standards of the Spiritualist movement, to encourage study classes, reading